inverclick/inverclick-web/README.md

 ## Environment variables

-Environment variables are stored in a `.env`:
+Environment variables are stored in a `.env` file:

 ```bash
 NEXT_PUBLIC_BASE_URL=